nunatp/nunatp/README.md

 # Hi 🙌 My name's Tassana Pralao, you can call me "Nuna" 💗

 I am an Information Technology for Digital Industry student at the Faculty of Informatics, Burapha University.
-I worked as an IT support assistant at the university's faculty for almost a year.
+I worked as an IT support assistant at the university's faculty for a year.
 During that time, I gained valuable experience and learned various aspects of the job.
 I am eager to continue learning and further develop my skills.

 ---